Personal Injury Calculators: Why Worry?

 The insurance industry figured it out.
 Now, they base their valuation on risk, not multipliers.
 The hard part is knowing how insurance companies perceive risk.
 In this regard, insurance companies consider three significant factors.
 First, how likely is it that the case will go to trial?
 Second, if it goes to trial, how much value will a jury assign to the case?
 Third, what are the limits of coverage?

-We've discussed why a lawyer who actually tries cases is a benefit in a personal injury case elsewhere on this site and so we won't make much more of the point except to note that insurance carriers know some lawyers are never going to try the case and so they never offer top value to these lawyers.
+We’ve discussed why a lawyer who actually tries cases is a benefit in a personal injury case elsewhere on this site and so we won’t make much more of the point except to note that insurance carriers know that some lawyers are never going to try the case and so they never offer top value to these lawyers.

-Trial valuation is a more nuanced analysis, involving the complicated interplay of various factors such as geographic location of the jury pool; the personal response that a jury is projected to have to the plaintiff and the defendant; the facts of the accident or negligence at issue; the existence of pre-existing conditions; and the nature of the injury.
-However, most critical to jury valuation is the ability to demonstrate to the jury how money damages will help to remedy the harm, i.e., pay for medical bills, replace past or future lost earnings and make up for the losses that can be neither fixed or helped.
+Trial valuation is a more nuanced analysis, involving the complicated interplay of various factors such as geographic location of the jury pool; the personal response that a jury is projected to have to the plaintiff and the defendant; the facts of the accident or negligence at issue; the existence of preexisting conditions; and the nature of the injury.
+However, most critical to jury valuation is the ability to demonstrate to the jury how money damages will help to remedy the harm, i.e., pay for medical bills, replace past or future lost earnings, and make up for the losses that can be neither fixed nor helped.